Border Country (novel): Major themes

-Literary significance & criticism
+Literary significance and criticism

 Although the novel is often considered to be a hymn to working class South Wales, many readers consider parts of it to be an excoriating commentary on the static nature of life in the Valleys.
 Readers who, like Matthew, have migrated out of Wales frequently sympathise with his inability to escape the entrenched opinions and historical perceptions held by the villagers who remember his childhood and adolescence.
 Reinforcing the importance of borders to the novel, Matthew comes to notice a stark dividing line between his identity in Wales, where the locals continue to view him as his father's son, and that in England, where he enjoys his own successful academic career.

 It is not a novel of dramatic events, but rather one which offers an evocative sense of character and place.
 Matthew Price's life has many parallels with Raymond Williams's own life and background.
 The Hogarth Press edition of 1988 catches the spirit of it with a front cover showing the signalman and his son, with the signalman's face recognisably that of Raymond Williams as he then was.

 The novel features heavy usage of the distinctive South Wales dialect.

+The novel contains two of Williams' most notable quotations:

+"a slow and shocking cancellation of the future" - the phrase was popularised by Mark Fisher in his 2009 book Capitalist Realism.